FAQs

 This is not necessary when sanding with the ES 2000 & ES 2000PLUS, as the sanding belt takes care of this preparatory work.

-This is not a strictly necessary step, but it is recommended to reduce the formation of dust.
-A plus point: The sanding belts last a bit longer as a result.
+This is not an absolutely necessary step, but it is recommended to reduce the generation of dust.
+A bonus: the grinding belts last a little longer as a result.

 This is not necessary because there are no burrs on the edges when sanding with the ES 2000 & ES 2000PLUS.